iLib-js/xml-js/README.md

 # Contribution

+## Origin

+This project is forked from [xml-js](https://github.com/nashwaan/xml-js) which seems to be dead for the last 5 years.
+It continues to be offered under the MIT License.

 ## Testing

 To perform tests on this project, download the full repository from GitHub (not from npm) and then do the following: